 Ealing Council and the Governing Board of Fielding Primary School are planning to open an 'Additionally Resourced Provision' (ARP) for Reception to Year 6 pupils (aged 4 to 11 years old) who have an education, health & care plan (EHCP) with needs on the Autistic Spectrum and related Speech, Language and Communication needs.

-A new, single-storey building with 3 classrooms and extra support rooms is proposed to be built on the school site.
-The building is planned to be located to the north-west of the site, in the Wyndham Road playground, near to the existing School House building.
+A new, single-storey building with 3 classrooms and extra support rooms is being built on the school site.
+The building is located to the north-west of the site, in the Wyndham Road playground, near to the existing School House building.

 How will children be placed into the ARP?

 Pupils who have special educational needs and attend Fielding Primary School are not guaranteed admission to the ARP and cannot simply move from our main classes into the ARP.

 To be admitted to our ARP, a child must have: